Financial Aid Programs and Eligibility Requirements

 - Empire State College Scholarship Search: Link to our own free scholarship search for institutional funds.

-- The State University of New York Empire State Diversity Honors Scholarship Program: There is no additional application for this other than the free application for federal student aid (FAFSA).
-Awards are based on center recommendation.
-Empire State College administers these collegewide scholarship funds each year by matching state funding to undergraduate students.
+- The State University of New York Empire State Diversity Honors Scholarship Program: Empire State College administers these collegewide scholarship funds each year by matching state funding to undergraduate students.
 Eligibility is based on a number of diversity factors such as, but not limited to, financial need, disability and ethnicity.
 Institutional annual allocations are based on the New York state budget.

 - Outside Scholarship Sources: Link to free online scholarship searches.